 Firstly, just to confirm that yes, PureVolt Solar is an SEAI approved PV Solar Panel company.
+We are registered both as a Domestic Solar Installer and a Non-Domestic Solar Installer (commercial, public buildings etc)

 Sometimes you'll hear companies such as us being called SEAI-approved solar panel companies or, SEAI-registered solar panel companies - they mean the same thing.